alidanapour/chip8_emulator/Product_Document.md

 - Emulator: Perform more rigorous automated testings.

 - Visualizer: User can step forward or step backward one instruction at a time.
-User can click the `Description and How To Play` button for more details on any program in the drop-down menu.

 - Game 2 Complete:
     - Fix existing bugs